Stamatis-Ilias/LeHaMoC-V2/LeHaMoC V2/README.md

 ## New features in the `new-version` branch

-This branch extends the original LeHaMoC implementation with two main updates:
+This branch extends the original LeHaMoC implementation with the following updates:

 1. **Flexible particle injection spectra**